 Our academic theme for LENS 2014 is Global Sustainability.
-The focus on sustainability has provided such a rich program for the past few years, we have decided to continue with such a dynamic and interactive academic focus.
+The focus on sustainability has provided such a rich program for the past few years, we have decided to continue with this dynamic and interactive academic focus.

 Q: How much does the program cost?

-The program fee for LENS 2013 is $4,000 which includes academic instruction, housing, meals, excursions and more .
+The program fee for LENS 2014 is $4,100 which includes academic instruction, housing, meals, excursions and more.
 Read more about the program fee under Tuition.
 Students are responsible for personal spending and travel expenses to Winston-Salem.
-(Program fee for 2014 will be posted soon and will not change significantly from last year.)

 Q: What is the mailing address for LENS?